ayesha1/Tippy/README.md

 I had challenges in the segmented control where it wouldn't launch because I didn't select any one of them.
 My application wouldn't work, but I went through my code and found out the bug and fixed it.
 I also had trouble with sizing the icon, but fixed it.

+Icon is not mines.
+It is from https://www.flaticon.com/free-icon/piggy-bank_138305#term=money&page=1&position=52

 ## License

 Copyright 2018 Ayesha Khan